KarolChojnowski/KarolOnJekyll/_posts/2015-10-04-vw-scandal.md

 url: vw-scandal
 ---

-Danny Hakim, Aaron M. Kessler, and Jack Ewing writing [about the VW scandal for New York Times](http://www.nytimes.com/2015/09/27/business/as-vw-pushed-to-be-no-1-ambitions-fueled-a-scandal.html):
+Danny Hakim, Aaron M. Kessler, and Jack Ewing writing [about the VW scandal for The New York Times](http://www.nytimes.com/2015/09/27/business/as-vw-pushed-to-be-no-1-ambitions-fueled-a-scandal.html):

 > Confronted again, Volkswagen continued to maintain that there was a problem with the testers, not the vehicles.